 Support Line: 0808 196 3651 (Monday to Friday 10am to 5pm, Wednesday 10am to 8pm)

 Lung cancer support organisations

-The British Lung Foundation gives information on all types of lung conditions.
-It runs support groups across the country.
-It produces a newsletter and other publications, and raises funds for research into lung disease.
+Asthma and Lung UK (previously The British Lung Foundation) provide information on all types of lung conditions.
+They run support groups across the country and produce a newsletter and other publications.
+They raise funds for research into lung disease.